 Rather than pushing the financial planning side of their businesses Ellerfields and MLC chose to talk about how cancer invaded the lives of their staff.
 The staff was brave to allow this and it was most appreciated by the audience.
 Naturally, we wish them all the best.

 We raised nearly $2000 for Daffodil Day.
 And much networking was also done.

 I would like to thank Nicole, a fellow PD committee Member of the SCBWN for organising the Lunch of Hope at Le Baroque.
-Her consulting business Nicole Sylvester Consulting was a support sponsor.
+Her consulting business Nicole Sylvester Consulting was a supporting sponsor.

 Nicole was aided on the day by other members of the PD committee, Kay Franks from Life Events, Anne Jacobson from ConnectRelocate, Liz Terrens GM at the Sebel in Maroochydore and myself, Rosewall and Decorating Heaven.

-Back to the Cancer Journey….not really, you noticed I was avoiding it, a we are all inclined to do .
-I wanted to also thank local businesses and SCBWN members donated prices for the raffles and door prizes.
+Back to the Cancer Journey….not really, you noticed I was avoiding it, we are all inclined to do.
+I wanted to also thank local businesses and SCBWN members donated prizes for the raffles and door prizes.
 This generosity helped the fundraising side of the lunch.
 I will try to get the full list and update the blog so you can support these local businesses.